opencoweb/coweb/docs/python/container.rst

    .. attribute:: accessClass

       Subclass of :class:`coweb.access.AccessBase` to use for controlling user authentication on the coweb server.
 Defaults to :mod:`coweb.auth.PublicAccess` allowing access by all users.

       No other implementations are currently available in the :mod:`coweb` package.
 New access managers can be created, however, by subclassing :class:`coweb.access.AccessBase`.

       This attribute may also be set to a 2-tuple with the class reference as the first element and a dictionary to be passed as keyword arguments to the class constructor as the second.

    .. attribute:: appSettings

       Dictionary of settings passed to the :class:`tornado.web.Application` constructor.

    .. attribute:: authClass

       Subclass of :class:`coweb.auth.AuthBase` to use for controlling user authentication on the coweb server.
 Defaults to :mod:`coweb.auth.PublicAuth` allowing authentication by all users with a randomly assigned username.

       Other available implementations of :class:`coweb.auth.AuthBase` include:

-         * :class:`coweb.auth.ini.IniAuth` supporting form-based plain-text or MD5-hashed auth (Only an example implementation, **not for production!**)
+         * :class:`coweb.auth.ini.IniAuth` supporting form-based plain-text or
+           MD5-hashed auth (Only an example implementation, **not for production!**)

       New authentication managers can be created by subclassing :class:`coweb.access.AuthBase`.

       This attribute may also be set to a 2-tuple with the class reference as the first element and a dictionary to be passed as keyword arguments to the class constructor as the second.

    .. attribute:: containerPath

       String absolute path of where the container script is located.
 All other path options are relative to this location.
 Defaults to the absolute path of the running script.

    .. attribute:: cowebIdleTimeout

       Floating point window in seconds before an inactive coweb client is disconnected from a session.
 Defaults to `30`.

    .. attribute:: cowebBotLocalPaths

       List of string paths to search for local Python service bots used by :mod:`coweb.service.ServiceLauncherBase` implementations.
-Defaults to `['bots']`.
+Defaults to
+      `['bots']`.

    .. attribute:: httpPort

       Integer port number on which the coweb server listens.
 Defaults to `8080` and is overridden by any :option:`coweb_app.py --port` command line argument.

    .. attribute:: httpStaticPath

       String path to static web accessible resources.
 Defaults to :file:`./www`.
       Set to None to make no path web accessible and only expose the coweb resources (e.g., when deploying HTTP resources on nginx/Apache and proxying to the coweb server).

+   .. attribute:: moderatorClass

+      Subclass of :class:`coweb.SessionModerator` used as the session moderator for OCW sessions.

+   .. attribute:: moderatorIsUpdater

+      Whether or not the moderator is the session updater.
+If set to True, then all late joiners to a coweb session will get the application state from the moderator via SessionModerator.getLateJoinState().

    .. attribute:: modulePath

       String absolute path where the imported :mod:`coweb` Python package resides.
 Defaults to the absolute path of :mod:`coweb.__file__`.

    .. attribute:: serviceLauncherClass

-      Subclass of :class:`coweb.service.ServiceLauncherBase` to use for launching service bots in sessions.
-Defaults to a 2-tuple with class :class:`coweb.service.ProcessLauncher` and dictionary `{sandbox : 'nobody', botPaths : self.cowebBotLocalPaths}`.
+      Subclass of :class:`coweb.service.ServiceLauncherBase` to use for
+      launching service bots in sessions.
+Defaults to a 2-tuple with class :class:`coweb.service.ProcessLauncher` and dictionary `{sandbox :
+      'nobody', botPaths : self.cowebBotLocalPaths}`.

-      Other available implementations of :class:`coweb.service.ServiceLauncherBase` include:
+      Other available implementations of
+      :class:`coweb.service.ServiceLauncherBase` include:

          * :class:`coweb.service.ObjectLauncher` supporting the direct import of Python bots into the coweb server process

       New service launchers can be created by subclassing :class:`coweb.service.ServiceLauncherBase`.

       This attribute may also be set to a lone class reference if the class requires no keyword arguments upon instantiation.

    .. attribute:: serviceManagerClass

       Subclass of :class:`coweb.service.ServiceManagerBase` to use for launching service bots in sessions.
+Defaults to
-Defaults to :mod:`coweb.service.BayeuxServiceManager` which enables Bayeux over WebSocket communication with bots.
+      :mod:`coweb.service.BayeuxServiceManager` which enables Bayeux over
+      WebSocket communication with bots.

-      Other available implementations of :class:`coweb.service.ServiceManagerBase` include:
+      Other available implementations of
+      :class:`coweb.service.ServiceManagerBase` include:

-         * :class:`coweb.service.ObjectServiceManager` supporting direct instantiation and direct method invocation on bots imported into the coweb server process
+         * :class:`coweb.service.ObjectServiceManager` supporting direct
+           instantiation and direct method invocation on bots imported into the coweb server process

       New service launchers can be created by subclassing :class:`coweb.service.ServiceManagerBase`.

       This attribute may also be set to a 2-tuple with the class reference as the first element and a dictionary to be passed as keyword arguments to the class constructor as the second.

    .. attribute:: webAdminUrl

       String absolute URL for the coweb admin resource controlling session lookup.
 Defaults to :attr:`webRoot` + `admin/`.

    .. attribute:: webLoginUrl